Navy and Marine Corps to deploy unmanned K-MAX from Lockheed Martin and Kaman to Afghanistan

-OWEGO, N.Y.—The U.S. Marine Corps and U.S. Navy, following the culmination of a five-day quick reaction assessment for the U.S. Navy’s cargo unmanned aircraft system (UAS) program, will deploy the unmanned K-MAX aircraft from Lockheed Martin Corp. and Kaman to Afghanistan.
-K-MAX reportedly will be the Navy’s first cargo unmanned aircraft system to deploy in an operational environment.
+OWEGO, N.Y., 6 Oct.
+2011.
+The U.S. Marine Corps and U.S. Navy, following the culmination of a five-day Quick Reaction Assessment for the U.S. Navy's Cargo unmanned aircraft systems (UAS) program, will deploy the unmanned K-MAX aircraft from Lockheed Martin [NYSE:LMT] and Kaman [NASDAQ-GS:KAMN] to Afghanistan in Nov.
+K-MAX reportedly will be the Navy's first cargo unmanned aircraft system to deploy in an operational environment.

-Lockheed Martin and Kaman Aerospace partnered in 2007 to transform Kaman’s K-MAX power-lift manned helicopter into an unmanned aerial system (UAS) capable of autonomous or remote-controlled cargo delivery.
+Lockheed Martin and Kaman Aerospace partnered in 2007 to transform Kaman's K-MAX power-lift manned helicopter into a unmanned aerial system (UAS) capable of autonomous or remote-controlled cargo delivery.

 Kaman designed the K-MAX platform, and Lockheed Martin designed the helicopter's mission management and control systems to provide the K-MAX with flight autonomy in remote environments and over long distances.